A Voxel Graph CNN for Object Classification with Event Cameras: Introduction

+To overcome the lacking of characterizing local 2D semantics in the popular point-based solutions, this study proposes a novel voxel-wise representation for event data.
+Inspired by the traditional image domain: it is challenging to extract decisive features from images using discrete or discontinuous pixels (like sparse point-wise input).
+Thus, we propose a representation to encode locally coherent 2D semantics by describing the regional events contained in each voxel.
+In specific, we build a graph by voxelizing event points, selecting representative voxels as vertices (Fig. \ref{intro} (c)), and connecting them according to their spatio-temporal relationships for further processing.
+Each voxel in the graph can be analogous to frame patches of still images that contain essential cues such as local textures and contours \cite{dosovitskiy2020image}, which can help the network recognize 2D scenes effectively.

-Another critical problem for designing an event-based graph model is how to learn the embeddings for the edges and vertices' features.
-Intuitively, for a vertex in the event-based graph, its adjacent neighbors usually convey local spatial messages while distant neighbors are more likely to carry motion cues or global changes.
-Inspired by this variation, we design a multi-scale feature relational layer (\textit{MFRL}) to extract semantic and motion cues from each vertex adaptively.
-Specifically, two learnable blocks in \textit{MFRL} are applied to adjacent and distant neighbors respectively to extract different features, and their results are aggregated as the joint representation of a vertex.
+Besides the proposed representation, a lightweight graph-based learning architecture (\textit{EV-VGCNN}) is introduced.
+The critical problem for designing an event-based graph model is how to learn the embeddings for the edges and vertices' features.
+First, we learn a scoring matrix for each vertex according to spatio-temporal geometry and utilize the learned matrix to achieve feature aggregation across its neighbors attentively.
+Moreover, for a vertex in the event-based graph, its adjacent neighbors usually convey local spatial messages, while distant neighbors are more likely to carry motion cues or global changes.
+Inspired by this variation, we design a multi-scale feature relational layer (\textit{MFRL}) to extract semantic and motion cues from each vertex discriminatively.
+Specifically, two learnable blocks in \textit{MFRL} are applied to adjacent and distant neighbors respectively, and the obtained features are aggregated as the joint representation of a vertex.
 Finally, we cascade multiple \textit{MFRL} modules with graph pooling operations and a classifier as the \textit{EV-VGCNN} to perform end-to-end object classification.
-The proposed model is capable of extracting discriminative features with low model complexity.
+The proposed model achieves SOTA accuracy while holding surprisingly low model complexity.

-The main contributions of this paper are summarized as follows: \begin{itemize} \item[$\bullet$] We introduce a novel method to construct event-based graph representation, which can effectively utilize informative features from voxelized event streams while maintaining the sparsity advantage of event data. \item[$\bullet$] We propose the \textit{MFRL} module to adaptively learn spatial semantic and motion cues from the event-based graph according to spatio-temporal relations between vertices and their neighbors. \item[$\bullet$] Extensive experiments show that our model enjoys noticeable accuracy gains while achieving nearly 20 times parameters reduction. \end{itemize}
+The main contributions of this paper are summarized as follows: (1) We introduce a novel method to construct event-based graph representation with correspondence to the properties of event data, which can effectively utilize informative features from voxelized event streams while maintaining the sparse and non-redundant advantage of event data.
+(2) We introduce the \textit{MFRL} module composed of several \textit{SFRL}s to discriminatively learn spatial semantics and motion cues from the event-based graph according to spatio-temporal relations between vertices and their neighbors.
+(3) Extensive experiments show that our model enjoys noticeable accuracy gains with extremely low model complexity (merely 0.84M parameters).